deguzman334/app-dev/README.md

 # app-dev
 My first repository
-One of my favorite series is **Stranger Things** which will have a new season this month.
+One of my favorite series is **Stranger Things** which will have its last season this month.